saschagrunert/kubernix/README.md

 ### About

 Do you ever heard from [Nix][2], the functional package manager?
-Don't worry if not, all you need to know is that it provides all the third party dependencies for this project, pinned to a dedicated and reproducible version.
+Don’t worry if not, all you need to know is that it provides all the third party dependencies for this project, pinned to a dedicated and reproducible version.